hidenori-wasa/_CakePHP0204Lib/README.md

 Change log
 ----------

-* I changed "BreakpointDebugging/docs/BREAKPOINTDEBUGGING_MANUAL.html" file for "PEAR coding standard" rule.
+* I improved "BreakpointDebugging/docs/BREAKPOINTDEBUGGING_MANUAL.html" file.
 * I have been doing debugging with "PHP5.4" on "Ubuntu12.04LTS".